 - Certified birth certificate; All youth in OOHC are entitled to a free certified birth certificate.
 The birth certificate can be ordered by the youth, any DCBS representative, or private child care (PCC) staff.
 Youth in OOHC may request a birth certificate via Kentucky RISE.
 DCBS staff may request a birth certificate on the TWIST home screen.
 PCC staff may request a birth certificate for a youth in OOHC on the PCC portal homepage; 5 6

 - Original Social Security card;

-- Identification card; and
+- Identification card;

-- Custody Verification Letter.
-7
+- Custody Verification Letter; 7

-- Information about the youth's educational history; and
+- Information about the youth's education history.

 The Independent Living Specialist (ILS):